algosup/2023-2024-project-3-virtual-processor-team-1/Documents/TechnicalSpecifications.md

 4. Implement a virtual processor that can execute the assembly code

-5. Write a small assembly program conceptually similar to unit tests to showcase that everything is working

 ## IV.
 Details

 The project will be developed in plain, portable, C language without using any external library besides C standard libraries.

-Project is divided into virtual processor and interpreter:
+The project is divided into a virtual processor and an interpreter:

  1. Virtual processor components detailed:
       - 4 general-purpose registers